lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   forced at a specific version by using sbt's "dependencyOverrides" setting.
 By default, dbuild will rewrite all dependencies.
 Please refer to the description at :doc:`buildOptions` for further details.

+git-full-clone
+  If you are using git to access your remote repository, by default dbuild will fetch only a small amount of data, necessary to reconstruct the source directory tree.
+In particular, it will not leave a '.git' subdirectory in the work tree.
+However, some projects may rely on the presence of git history data during compilation.
+If you set this flag to true, dbuild will fetch the entire git history, and create a proper git clone in the work directory, so that the project can access it.
+This will of course require some more time in order to download and prepare all of the necessary data.

 extra
   The "extra" component is optional, as are all of its sub-components; it describes additional